Eamonn Holmes: Television presenting

 Holmes has presented coverage of snooker, horse racing, darts and tennis on television.
 He was also the presenter of ITV's coverage of the Phil Taylor vs. Raymond van Barneveld showdown at the Wembley Conference Centre in 1999.

 In 1993, Holmes started working at GMTV, hosting the first show on 1 January 1993 with Anne Davies.
-He had a falling-out with his subsequent co-host Anthea Turner; however, they were reunited on a BBC NI show entitled The Friday Show in 2009.
+In 1997, He had a falling-out with his subsequent co-host Anthea Turner; however, they were reunited on a BBC NI show entitled The Friday Show in 2009.

-Holmes presented the BBC National Lottery game show Jet Set between 2001 and 2007.
+From 2001 to 2007, he presented the BBC National Lottery game show Jet Set.

 In April 2005, he left GMTV, stating the show had run out of real news and became celebrity obsessed shortly before his departure.

 After leaving GMTV in April 2005, Holmes joined Sky News six months later to present the new-look Sunrise programme.
-He initially hosted the show with Lorna Dunkley between October 2005 and January 2007, then with Charlotte Hawkins from 2007 to 2014.
-Hawkins joined ITV in March 2014 and was replaced by Isabel Webster.
-In September 2016, Holmes announced his departure from the programme after eleven years.
+He initially hosted the show with Lorna Dunkley from 2005 to 2007, then with Charlotte Hawkins from 2007 to 2014, then Isabel Webster from 2014 to 2016.

 Holmes presented SUDO-Q, a BBC quiz show between December 2005 and March 2007.
 In 2006, Holmes began presenting ITV daytime programme This Morning on Friday mornings until 2021.

-In December 2021, Holmes ended his contractual obligations with This Morning, meaning that the husband and wife duo no longer presented the show during school or bank holidays.

 In 2006, Holmes hosted US game show The Rich List.
 In 2009, Holmes co-presented the ITV series The Feelgood Factor with Myleene Klass.
 He presented eight episodes of Songs of Praise from 2009 until 2014.
 In 2010, Holmes guest presented an episode of Have I Got News for You.

 In 2014, Holmes and Ruth Langsford co-hosted a 10-part ITV daytime game show, Gift Wrapped.
 In 2015, Holmes and Langsford presented a six-part factual series for Channel 5 entitled Eamonn & Ruth: How the Other Half Lives.
 The programme returned for a second series in September 2016 and a third in June 2017.

 In 2016, Holmes presented Channel 5 panel show It's Not Me, It's You.
 Vicky Pattison and Kelly Brook were team captains on the show.

 Holmes was one of 3 relief presenters on Good Morning Britain between 2017 and 2018.

 From March 2018, Holmes co-presented Do the Right Thing with Ruth Langsford on Channel 5.

-In December 2021 it was announced that Holmes was joining GB News.
-It was later announced that he would present its new breakfast show with Isabel Webster from 4th January 2022.
+In December 2021 it was announced that Holmes was joining GB News, where he began presenting its new breakfast show alongside Isabel Webster from 4 January 2022.
+"Our breakfast show probably has declared independence from the rest of the channel and Isabel and I do it the way we do it – as journalists," he later said.
+"We have a relaxed approach and try to bend the rules when we can.
+GB News has been very welcoming – it's nice to be appreciated."

 in February 2020, Holmes lost a First Tier Tribunal (FTT) appeal regarding his status as a freelancer under IR35 rules, with the judge determining his contract with ITV's This Morning programme amounted to employment.
 Giving evidence in the proceedings, Holmes described himself as "..one of the best live television presenters in the country."